vectordotdev/vector/website/content/en/highlights/2023-11-07-new-linux-repos.md

 ---
 date: "2023-11-07"
-title: "A new home for Linux packages"
+title: "A New Home for Linux Packages"
 description: ""
 authors: ["spencergilbert"]
 pr_numbers: []